mumuki/mumuki-laboratory/README.md

 1. Navigate Mumuki at http://mumuki.io, and submit issues for every thing you dislike
 1. Check the current issues, fork the repository, and take any of your interest.
 Then pull request it.
-1. Choose your preffered language and create your test runner server.
-Use any of those server for inspiration:
+1. Choose your preffered language and create your test runner server, or help with existing runners development.
+Use any of these for inspiration:
   * [mumuki-hspec-server](https://github.com/mumuki/mumuki-hspec-server) (written in Haskell)
   * [mumuki-rspec-server](https://github.com/mumuki/mumuki-rspec-server)  (written in Ruby)
   * [mumuki-mocha-server](https://github.com/mumuki/mumuki-mocha-server)  (written in JavaScript)